Aarav619/AI-Fake-News-Detector/README.md

 Project is created with:

-- Python.
-- flask.
 - HTML.
 - CSS.
 - JavaScript.
+- Node.js
+- React.js
+- mongodb
+-

 ## Installation

-To run this project, install pip :
+To run this project, use :

 ```
-pip install
+npm install

 ```

 ## Usage

-After installing pip, Run cd hangman_game, And then python hangman_game.py in your terminal:
+After installing packages, Run cd backend then npm start and in different terminal Run frontend then npm start:

 ```

-python hangman_game.py
+npm start

 ```
 A Link will pop up, Click that for using.